 - Xyrem can cause sleep very quickly.
 You should fall asleep soon.
 Some patients fall asleep within 5 minutes and most fall asleep within 15 minutes.
 Some patients take less time to fall asleep and some take more time.
 The time it takes you to fall asleep might be different from night to night.

 - Take your first Xyrem dose at bedtime while you are in bed.
 Take your second Xyrem dose 2 ½ to 4 hours after you take your first Xyrem dose.
 You may want to set an alarm clock to make sure you wake up to take your second Xyrem dose.
+You should remain in bed after taking the first and second doses of Xyrem.

 - If you miss your second Xyrem dose, skip that dose and do not take Xyrem again until the next night.
 Never take 2 Xyrem doses at 1 time.